 Walt Disney World is a great place for families.
-But sometimes, a little one-on-one time is nice too!
-If you’ve ever thought about doing a mommy and me trip for a little solo time, Walt Disney World is perfect for that!
+But sometimes, just a little Mom and Daughter Disney vacation is nice too!
+If you’ve ever thought about doing a mommy and me trip for a little togetherness time, Walt Disney World is perfect for that!
 Here are some tips for a Mommy and Me trip to Walt Disney World.

 Planning a Mommy and Me Trip to Walt Disney World

 Planning a trip to Walt Disney World can be quite an undertaking.
-But it doesn’t have to be!
-Check out our guide to planning a Walt Disney World trip and if you feel like you need some extra help, don’t hesitate to reach out to a Disney travel planner!
+But it doesn’t have to be.
+It can be as simple as Tea at the Grand Floridian and meeting the Princesses where you can find them.
 And obviously, if Dad is craving some solo time at Walt Disney World, you can easily turn this into a Daddy and Me trip!
+For this post on Planning a mom-and-daughter trip to Disney World, we’ve rounded up the best things to do, to make your trip extra special.

 Start with a budget and your dates and secure a resort reservation.
-This will help solidify your dates and also give you access to things like Park Passes and Dining reservations, especially if you are staying on property.
+This will help solidify your dates and also give you access to things like perks and dining reservations, especially if you are staying on the property.
 We recommend making reservations as far as you’re able to.
 Disney is pretty reasonable when it comes to rescheduling, so if your dates do change, you usually have some flexibility.
 And the deposit is just $200 for a package, or the equivalent of one night’s stay if you’re not purchasing a package, making it a fairly low investment.
 You can always cancel later, but if you secure your reservation ahead of time, you’ll have more options!
-And if you’re waiting for a deal, you can always have the added on to an existing reservation later as well.
+And if you’re waiting for a deal, you can always have the added-on to an existing reservation later as well.

-Whether you’re bringing your little prince or princess on this trip, there are plenty of resort options.
+Whether you’re bringing your little prince or princess on this trip, or your adult mother or daughter, there are plenty of resort options perfect for Moms and Daughters.
 While there are benefits to staying on and off property, for this type of trip, we do recommend staying on property.
 This is especially true if you’re not used to solo parenting or traveling solo with your kids.
 Staying on property at Walt Disney World does add an extra bit of ease that should not be overlooked.
 And, of course, there is a little extra magic there.

 If you’re bringing a princess fan, Port Orleans Riverside has some of the most magical Princess rooms.
 More of a pirate fan?
 Caribbean Beach Resort has pirate rooms that have easy access to Disney’s Skyliner.
 And for the all-around Disney fan, we love the rooms and theming at Art of Animation.